 Antoine Griezmann and Ousmane Dembele have been supplying Giroud with some tantalizing balls into the box, and he has looked very sharp.

-However, it will be difficult for him to overtake both Mbappe and Messi now, so this looks like one to avoid at 16.0 with the best football betting sites.
+However, it will be difficult for him to overtake both Mbappe and Messi now, so this looks like one to avoid at 16/1 with football betting sites.

 The hardworking Man City forward has fired himself into contention for this award after hitting four goals in four games.